uobie80/horiseon-website-update/README.md

 ## Link to Horiseon Website

-Please refer to the following link to access the Horiseon Site  [Horiseon](https://youtu.be/P4Mu1t5rIXg)
+Please refer to the following link to access the Horiseon site.
+[Horiseon](https://youtu.be/P4Mu1t5rIXg)